louismullie/bind-it/README.md

   extend BindIt::Binding

-  # The path in which to look for JAR files.
-  self.jar_path = '/path/to/jars/'

   # Arguments to use when initializing the JVM.
   self.jvm_args = ['-option1X', '-option2X']

   # If set, JVM output is redirected to file.
   self.log_file = 'log_file.txt'

+  # The path in which to look for JAR files.
+  self.jar_path = '/path/to/jars/'

   # Default JAR files to load.
   self.default_jars = [
     'jar1.jar',
     'jar2.jar'
   ]

+  # Default namespace to use when loading classes.
+  self.default_namespace = 'path.to.default'

   # Default classes to load under MyBindings.
   # Shown are the three different ways of adding